benmvp/slides/2017/nodevember/why-react.md

 - React is just a UI library; it's a great one IMO, but just a UI library
 - So to create apps you need to build up your own stack
 - **Tooling:** probably Webpack, but need to configure it; gulp/grunt; eslint/flow/Typescript;
-- Create React App helps w/ getting started
+- Create React App helps w/ getting started; eject later
-- **Styling:** glamours, styled-components, radium, aphrodite
+- **Styling:** glamorous, styled-components, radium, aphrodite
 - You really get to tailor your own stack
 - But if you're just getting started it's "decision fatigute"